Yellow Davidson Iris

 Divide Divide your iris every 2 years, as needed.
 Divide your iris in late summer or early fall.

-Zone Hardy in zones 5b - 12
+Zone Hardy in zones 5a - 12

 Planting Instructions

-For the terrestrial garden, plant in well composted, moist soil, with 1/2 inch of soil over bulbs/roots, in the bog area of your pond or in an area of your garden where plants will be kept moist.
+For the terrestrial garden, plant in moist loam soil, with 1/2 inch of soil over bulbs/roots, in the bog area of your pond or in an area of your garden where plants will be kept moist.
 Plant in full sun to part shade and fertilize throughout the growing season.
 You may cut back foliage from your iris after the first frost and mulch the iris in your terrestrial garden throughout the winter months to protect your iris bulbs from winter freezing and thawing.
 Remove mulch in the spring.
-Divide iris every two - three years When placing plants in the pond, use large (one gallon or larger) containers and heavy loam soil, place with up to two inches of water above the top of the container.
+Divide iris every two - three years When placing pond plants in the pond, use large (one gallon or larger) containers and heavy loam soil, place with up to two inches of water above the top of the container.
 Fertilize pond plants once a month with slow release fertilizer tabs (June through August).
 Blooms best in full sun.

 Divide your iris every 2 - 3 years as needed.
 Divide your iris in late summer or early fall.

 Pondmegastore Tip Fabric Planting Containers or Planting Baskets are great for use when planting Louisiana Iris in the pond.
 Simply add loam soil to the planting baskets or fabric planters, plant your iris in the soil in the containers and place in a sunny area in your pond.
-Both Fabric Containers and Planting Baskets allow the plants roots access to nutrient rich water and oxygen.
+Both Fabric Containers allow the plants roots access to nutrient rich water and oxygen.
 Your plants will grow larger and stronger!